-\ There were no targets that were scored as good/positive status and trends

-Figure 7.
-Summary of recent status of, and trends in, aspects of nature and nature's contributions to people that support progress towards achieving selected targets of the Sustainable Development Goals.
-Selected targets are those where current evidence and target wording enable assessment of the consequences for target achievement of trends in nature and nature's contribution to people.
-Chapter 3 Section 3.3 provides a goal-level assessment of the evidence of links between nature and all Sustainable Development Goals.
-Scores for targets are based on systematic assessments of the literature and quantitative analysis of indicators where possible.
-None of the targets scored 'Full support' (that is, good status or substantial positive trends at a global scale); consequently, it was not included in the table.
-'Partial support': the overall global status and trends are good or positive but insubstantial or insufficient, or there may be substantial positive trends for some relevant aspects but negative trends for others, or the trends are positive in some geographic regions but negative in others; 'Poor/Declining support': poor status or substantial negative trends at a global scale; "Uncertain relationship": the relationship between nature and/or nature's contributions to people and achieving the target ; "Unknown": insufficient information to score the status and trends.
+^{} There were no targets that were scored as good/positive status and trends an assessment of the evidence of the links between nature and the Sustainable Development Goals.
+The scores for the targets are based on a systematic assessment of the literature and a quantitative analysis of the indicators, where possible.
+None of the targets scored "Full support" (that is, having a good status or substantial positive trends on a global scale).
+Consequently, the score of "Full support" was not included in the table.
+"Partial support" means that the overall global status and trends are positive, but still insubstantial or insufficient; or there may be substantial positive trends for some relevant aspects, but negative trends for others; or the trends are positive in some geographic regions, but negative in others.
+"Poor/Declining support" indicates poor status or substantial negative trends at a global scale.
+"Uncertain relationship" means that the relationship between nature and/or nature's contributions to people and the achievement of the target is uncertain.
+"Unknown" indicates that there is insufficient information to score the status and trends.